alexkaufman06/unit-testing-rxjs/README.md

   * Subscribes to observables in order as previous completes
   * Like an ATM, the next transaction (subscription) cannot start until the previous completes
   * Can be used to make sure you fetch data before displaying a component/page
+  * Code Example: `src/rxjs-operators/3-concat.spec.ts`

+* Zip Operator:
+  * Combine the emissions of multiple Observables together via a specified function and emit single items for each combination based on the results of this function
+  * Real world could be to draw a line with mouse event x/y coordinates
+  * Code Example: `src/rxjs-operators/4-zip.spec.ts`